ohata-toast/EasyMaker/en/console-guide.md

     - **Manage Logs**: Logs that occur during pipeline execution can be stored in the NHN Cloud Log & Crash Search service.
         - For more information, refer to [Appendix > 2.
 NHN Cloud Log & Crash Search service usage guide and checking logs](./console-guide/#2-nhn-cloud-log-crash-search).

-> [Caution] If you are using NHN Cloud NAS:
+!!! tip "Note"
-> Only NHN Cloud NAS created in the same project as AI EasyMaker is available.
+    Creating a pipeline run can take a few minutes.

-> [Note] Pipeline run generation time:
+    The initial resource creation requires an additional few minutes of time to configure the service environment.

-> Creating a pipeline run can take a few minutes.
+!!! danger "Caution"
-> The initial resource creation requires an additional few minutes of time to configure the service environment.
+    Only NHN Cloud NAS created in the same project as AI EasyMaker is available.

 <a id="pipeline.run.list"></a>